RAISE YOUR VOICE

 We know that we have to expand the number of people who are taking collective action.
 The political task at hand is much bigger than what could ever be accomplished by those who presently identify as activists.
 Over the past four decades, the rich and powerful have steadily grown richer and more powerful, rigging our political system and our economy to further their own narrow interests.
 It is now commonplace for corporate lobbyists to literally write our nation's legislation.
 Today's out-of-touch political class lacks the will to take on towering problems like growing poverty, persistent structural racism, decaying infrastructure, the opioid epidemic, and climate change.
 The status quo it's attached to has left so many behind.

 It's been able to achieve this in part because everyday people have been pushed out of the political process.
-For several decades now, Americans' participation in conventional civic organizations, including labour unions, has declined.
+For several decades now, Americans' participation in conventional civic organizations, including labor unions, has declined.
 In broad strokes, entrenched power has been able to get its way because we have lacked the organization to push back.

 To take on entrenched power, we need people power.